dervish77/RetroComp/README.md

   * RetroComp backplane **shall** support a slot for keyboard input.
   * RetroComp backplane **shall** support a slot for video output.
   * RetroComp backplane **shall** support a slot for audio output.
+  * RetroComp backplane *should* support slots for additional modules such as storage, serial I/O, parallel I/O.

 * RetroAV shield **shall** support composite video output in Black&White using single RCA output jack.
   * RetroAV **shall** support at least 20 characters by 16 lines of video output.